A New Kind of Accessibility in Games

 A surprise, to be sure, but a welcome one

-That was until I, one fateful day, scrolled through TikTok and saw a video talking about how Satisfactory just added a feature to completely turn off spiders (including the kitty pictures).
+About a year later, I scrolled through TikTok and saw a video talking about how Satisfactory just added a feature to completely turn off spiders (including the kitty pictures).

-I was elated.
 Immediately, I booted up Satisfactory, and there was in fact an option to disable arachnids.
 I let out a big sigh of relief and readied myself to get bit by the Satisfactory-bug once again - this time with less than 8 legs.

 In conclusion